Thought Leadership

 The Relationship Between APIs, Open Banking, and BaaS

-In BaaS, financial organization integrate entire services into their apps to have access to all allowed bank services, such as mobile bank accounts, debit cards, loans, and payments.
+In BaaS, financial organizations integrate entire services into their apps to have access to all allowed bank services, such as mobile bank accounts, debit cards, loans, and payments.

 Open banking enables consumers to develop and maintain a large network of financial relationships, creating pushback for banks to change their business models.